Skin Cancer (cont.)

 Larger tumors, lesions in high-risk locations, recurrent tumors, and lesions in cosmetically sensitive areas are removed by Mohs micrographic surgery.
 The surgeon carefully removes tissue, layer by layer, until cancer-free tissue is reached.

 Malignant melanoma is treated more aggressively than just surgical removal.
 To ensure the complete removal of this dangerous malignancy, 1-2 cm of normal-appearing skin surrounding the tumor is also removed.
 In some cases, when available, the removal is accomplished using Mohs micrographic surgery.
 Depending on the thickness of the melanoma, neighboring lymph nodes may also be removed and tested for cancer.
-The sentinel node method uses a mildly radioactive substance to identify which lymph nodes are most likely to be affected.
+The sentinel node method uses a small amount of radioactive substance injected into the region of the tumor to identify which lymph nodes the cancer is most likely to have spread to if it has spread at all.

 Michael S Lehrer, MD